elixirschool/elixirschool/lessons/advanced/escripts.md

 lang: en
 ---

 To build executables in Elixir we will be using escript.
-Escript produces an executables that can be run on any system with Erlang installed.
+Escript produces an executable that can be run on any system with Erlang installed.

 ## Table of Contents